Chaining IAM Roles With AWS Profile¶

 2. Setup Chain IAM Role¶

-In this example, a Spark application in EKS Cluster of Account A needs to access resources (S3 and SQS) in Account B. The Job-Execution-Role-1
+In this example, a Spark application in an EKS Cluster of Account A requires access to resources (S3 and SQS) in Account B. Job-Execution-Role-1

-in Account A has a policy that allows it to assume the client-role-2
+in Account A has a policy that allows it to assume client-role-2

 - Add Trust Policy: client-role-2 in Account B needs a trust policy that allows Job-Execution-Role-1 in Account A to assume it.